rorymckinley/are_we_there_yet/README.md

 ## About

 AreWeThereYet is a gem that provides alternative profiling for RSpec 1.3.x for those who are not blessed enough to be using all the crunchy goodness that is RSpec 2.x.
 Metrics are tracked per file and per example in a SQLite3 database.
-The location of the database is passed through as a parameter when running the specs
+The URI of the database is passed through as a parameter when running the specs

-AWTY only logs data, so you are currently required to handroll any reporting functionality.
-There is also, currently no data output to STDOUT when spec runs with this formatter.
+AreWeThereYet does not produce any output to STDOUT during the spec run.
+Howeevr, it does provide some rudimentary reporting that can be run against the data in the selected database.

 ## Usage

-Usage is fairly simple:
+### Logging of spec execution time

 1. Add `require 'are_we_there_yet'` to your `spec_helper.rb` file.
-2. When running the specs pass the name of the class together with the location of your SQLite3 database, e.g:
+2. When running the specs pass the name of the class together with a database uri, e.g:
-  `spec -fAreWeThereYet:/path/to/db.sqlite3 spec`
+  `spec -fAreWeThereYet::Recorder:sqlite:///path/to/db.sqlite3 spec`

 Only passing tests are profiled.

+### Displaying results

+AWTY currently offers two methods of listing execution times:

+- By file, ordered by descending average execution time.
+- By example, listing all the examples for a given file, ordered by descending average execution time.
+When listing by example, the file path in question must also be supplied.

+The results can either be displayed by using the executable provided by the AWTY gem or by including the gem in code of your choice, and making use of the `AreWeThereYet::Profiler#list_files` or `AreWeThereYet::Profiler#list_examples` methods.

+An example of using the executable:

+`bundle exec are_we_there_yet --database_uri sqlite:///path/to/results.sqlite3 --list examples --file_path /path/to/spec`

+`are_we_there_yet -h` will provide a list of available options.

+Currently, the only output supported is csv.
+The generator of this is very rudimentary.
+If there are sufficient use cases where example descriptions contain characters that will break the output (e.g. examples that contain double quotes within their description) then it would make sense to use something like FasterCSV.

+An example of including AreWeThereYet::Profiler in other Ruby code:

+    require 'rubygems'
+    require 'are_we_there_yet'

+    # Instantiate the Profiler class with a string containing the path to the location of the database
+    profiler = AreWeThereYet::Profiler.new(@db_name)

+    examples_for_file = profiler.list_examples("/path/to/spec")

+Details of the output format as well as usage of `AreWeThereYet::Profiler#list_files` method can be found in `spec/lib/profiler_spec.rb`.

 ## Data Structure

 The following data is stored in the database: